-The Department of Agriculture, Water and the Environment has rigorous and highly effective import declaration, inspection and import treatment requirements in place to reduce the risk of harmful pests and diseases getting into and establishing in Australia.
+The department has rigorous and highly effective import declaration, inspection and import treatment requirements in place to reduce the risk of harmful pests and diseases getting into and establishing in Australia.

 Despite this, a small percentage of imported items may still contain a hitchhiking pest or disease of biosecurity concern after being imported.

 The Biosecurity Act 2015 includes provisions to strengthen our biosecurity surveillance activities to prevent exotic pests and diseases from entering and establishing in Australia.
 One of the ways we’re doing this is through the National Border Surveillance programme.